 Class is great, but there's even more to learn.
-There are some essential skills taught in classes here at Lehigh, and we're hoping to expand on those skills by running a series of workshops where you'll learn skills like web development, game development, modern software engineering best practices and styles, and many more cool ways to apply what you've learned in class!
+We expand on the skills you learn in class by running a series of workshops where you'll learn skills like web development, game development, modern software engineering best practices and styles, and many more cool ways to apply what you've learned in class!

 Our events and hackathons bring together the programming community.
 Events are open to everyone, no matter what level of programming experience.
 The events are a great way to meet and learn from other programmers in the Lehigh community as well as a place where you can show off what you've learned and earn great prizes from sponsors such as Google, IBM, Lutron, and more!